patrici0/ecs-code-on-aws/04-ContinuousDelivery/README.md

 ![CodeBuild list project](/04-ContinuousDelivery/images/codebuild_test_project.png)

 The build phase might take a while to finish.
-Once its completed, you should see all the **Phase details** as `Succeeded`.
+Once it has completed, you should be able to go into the **Phase details** tab and see all the phases as `Succeeded`.

 ![CodeBuild Status Succeeded](/04-ContinuousDelivery/images/codebuild_succeeded.png)

 ## 4. Configuring a Continuous Delivery pipeline

-Now that our Source (CodeCommit), Build (CodeBuild) and Deploy (ECS) stages are done, we need a tool to orchestrate and connect all of them together.
-To achieve this we will use AWS CodePipeline.
+Now that our Source (CodeCommit), Build (CodeBuild) and Deploy (ECS) stages are configured and tested, we need a tool to orchestrate and connect all of them together.
+To achieve this we will use *AWS CodePipeline*.

 AWS CodePipeline already understands the concepts of Stages (Source, Build, Test, Deploy, Approval, Invoke).
 All we need to do is to create a pipeline, and for each stage, choose the correlated service.
 For example, when configuring the Source stage, we will choose our CodeCommit respository.
 And so on...